LulaKebaber/Dictionary-Bot/README.md

 # Dictionary Telegram Bot

-This is the first bot
+This is the first bot for expanding your vocabulary.